Ajit1702/EmailSendApi/README.md

-Certainly!
-Below is a simple template for a README.md file for your "EmailSendApi" project on GitHub.
-You can customize it further based on the specific details of your project.
 # EmailSendApi
 EmailSendApi is a Spring Boot application for sending emails, including support for attachments.
 It provides RESTful endpoints for sending both simple and attachment-containing emails.